snaldos/packing-optimization/reference_materials/notes/greedy_approx.md

 Finds optimal solutions in microseconds.
 Sometimes produces a different set than DP/ILP.

-## DATASET 16

-Classic greedy trap: greedy selects many small items and misses the single large, high-value item (far from optimal).
-Backtracking also fails here (times out), making this a rare case where both greedy and backtracking are ineffective.

 ## DATASET 04, 11, 14

 Near-optimal.
 Not always optimal for larger/complex datasets.